appsody/appsody-operator/deploy/releases/0.1.0/readme.md

 ## Current Limitations

-- Operator cannot be installed to watch multiple namespaces
+- The operator cannot be installed to watch multiple namespaces
 - Knative support is limited.
-Values specified for `autoscaling`, `resources` and `replicas` parameters would not apply for Knative, when enabled using `createKnativeService` parameter.
+Values specified for `autoscaling`, `resources` and `replicas` parameters would not apply for Knative when enabled using `createKnativeService` parameter.